na-na-hi/renget/archive/characterprovider.md

 • Guro. (untested)

 If you have issues with your output, please check [my recommendations](#how-to-use-and-recommendations) and [FAQ](#6-faq).
 I explained how to prevent:
 • Structure loops.
-(Problem: Repetition of same structured massages)
 • Context loops.
-(Problem: Lack of context)
 • AI writing as {{user}}.
-(Problem: Bad card issue)
 • Generally bad output.
-(Problem: "Ah, ah, mistress" issue)
+etc.

 > Sometimes I leave orthographic mistakes.
 If they are major - I fix them and reupload.
 If they are not significant - I fix them in next versions, because using text editor, putting it in .zip, uploading to catbox, changing rentry is an 'ugh' action chain.
 Also I am sorry for some design inconsistences, this rentry is constantly evolving.